scionproto/scion/doc/dev/design/metadata-discovery.rst

 (notes, addresses, more accurate geolocation, ...).
 However, this is optional and can be done by monitoring or manually editing the ``staticInfoConfig.json`` file.

+If we decide to have a remote monitoring API, in order to avoid concurrency issues we should probably remove the runtime reparsing of the file.
+Reparsing of the file would thus be an interim solution until the management API is available.
+At that point, the file should only be parsed at startup of the metadata service.

 Rationale
 =========